emrgnt-cmplxty/fermi/docs/0.old/basics/hackathon-guide.md

 </blockquote>

-### Creating a Axion account {#creating-a-near-account}
+### Creating a Fermi account {#creating-a-near-account}

-The easiest way to create an account on Axion is using the [Axion Wallet](https://wallet.testnet.near.org/).
+The easiest way to create an account on Fermi is using the [Fermi Wallet](https://wallet.testnet.near.org/).
-Axion has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
+Fermi has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
 For this Hackathon guide, you'll create a new [`testnet`](/docs/develop/basics/create-account#creating-a-testnet-account) account.

-If you already have a Axion `testnet` account, you can [skip these steps](#installing-the-near-cli).
+If you already have a Fermi `testnet` account, you can [skip these steps](#installing-the-near-cli).

 > **Tip:** If you have any issues, we've created [this easy guide](/docs/develop/basics/create-account) to help you out.